 On November 3, 2003, EMCORE sold its TurboDisc systems business to a subsidiary of Veeco Instruments Inc. (Veeco) in a transaction that could be valued at up to \$80.0 million.
 The purchase price was \$60.0 million in cash at closing with an additional aggregate maximum payout of \$20.0 million over the next two years.
 EMCORE will receive in cash 50% of all revenues from this business that exceeds \$40.0 million in each of the next two years, beginning January 1, 2004.
 In accordance with the terms of the agreement, EMCORE also received an additional \$2.0 million in cash for working capital adjustments and expense reimbursements.
 This transaction included the assets, products, product warranty liabilities, hardware-related technology and intellectual property used primarily in the operation of this business, including its manufacturing facility located in Somerset, New Jersey.
 Approximately 150 employees of EMCORE were involved in the TurboDisc business of which approximately 120 became employees of Veeco.
-The results of operations of the TurboDisc systems business are reported separately as discontinued operations.
+The results of operations of the TurboDisc systems business are reported separately as discontinued operations in our consolidated statements of operations.
+See footnote - 2 Discontinued Operations.